-Panel Session was conducted for the students of Jain University on 22nd Aug 2016.
+Panel Session was conducted for the students of Jain (Deemed-to-be University)on 22nd Aug 2016.
 The discussion had three main speakers.

 Mr. Sandip Jain, who was the first speaker, kick started by talking about the definition and the basic aspect of GST.
 He initiated his talk with the details of Indirect taxes (Central taxes, State/ Local Taxes).
 Then he spoke about GST and its impact on various sectors like on Manufacturing sector, Services Sector, etc. GST replaces all indirect taxes on goods and services by Indian Central Government and State Government.
 Mr. Sandip explained about registration style of GST and how invoicing is done for local supply of goods and services, Interstate supply of goods and services with Examples.
 Later to that, he talked about the impact of GST on pricing of product and services as prices may increase in the initial phase.